ProcessorMicro/bash-functions/README.md

 sudo /tmp/bash-functions-main/install.sh  # And install it as "root"
 ```

+- The install script should first display the following message:
+&nbsp;&nbsp;&nbsp;&nbsp;Install script for the "functions.sh" package.
+&nbsp;&nbsp;&nbsp;&nbsp;Beginning installation...

-- if the install.sh script fails with an error like:
+- Instead, if the first message is an error something like:
-        Command not found.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Command not found.

-- or
+- or a message something like:
-        ./install.sh: cannot execute: required file not found
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;./install.sh: cannot execute: required file not found

-it means the command `bash` is not installed.
+It means the command `bash` is not installed.
 Install `bash` and re-execute `install.sh`.

 #### Step 4